SunSundr/rsschool-react-course-tasks/README.md

 - Configured for `en_US` locale only
 - No direct DOM manipulations within React components
-- Minimal external dependencies (React only)
+- Minimal external dependencies (React and React Router)
-- Class components used exclusively for state and lifecycle management
+- Functional components with hooks used exclusively for state and lifecycle management

 ## Testing Error Handling